 - Add > Textures > Environment Textures node.

 - Click the ‘Open’ button and select the HDRI file you just downloaded.

-Step3: Adding Materials To Object
+Step 3: Adding Materials To Objects

 In order to make use of the background HDRI map (which is effectively our light source) we now need to add materials to our models.
 By adding certain materials, the render engine will now know how calculate the light’s behaviour against the chosen material.